DasEd955/tunerdesign-gpt/README.md

 ### `model/transformer.py`

-Composes multi-head attention and a two-layer position-wise feed-forward network ( `Linear(d_model, 4*d_model) -> ReLU -> Linear(4*d_model, d_model) -> Dropout`) inside a
+Composes multi-head attention and a two layer position-wise feed forward network ( `Linear(d_model, 4*d_model) -> ReLU -> Linear(4*d_model, d_model) -> Dropout`) inside a
-Pre-LN residual block, where layer normalization precedes each sub-layer and the sub-layer output is added back to the input via a skip connection.
-Residual connections allow gradients to flow directly to early layers without degrading through the full non-linear path.
+Pre-LN residual block, where layer normalization precedes each sublayer and the sublayer output is added back to the input via a skip connection.
+Residual connections allow gradients to flow directly to early layers without degrading through the full nonlinear path.

 ---